 A test pulse will be performed by the technician to ensure the correct setting are used and to watch for any bad reactions to the energy used.
 Different skin types will react differently to the light energy delivered, so a test pulse will ensure the settings used are correct for your skin type.

 It is normal for redness and mild inflammation to occur after the procedure.
 To minimise this anti inflammatory creams and ice packs may be used after the procedure to help prevent any discomfort.

 You will need to have several treatments, spaced four to six weeks apart until all the hairs stop growing.
 Please expect several treatment to achieve permanent hair removal.

 Discomfort during the procedure may be reduced by cooling the area prior to pulsing the laser.
-Typical anaesthetic may also be applied to the area to reduce discomfort.
+A topical anaesthetic may also be applied to the area to reduce discomfort.
 The Excel V laser has a cooling head which helps to cool the skin before, during and after the pulse.
 This will significantly help reduce any discomfort.
-People often describe the pain as being similar to the snap of a rubber band against the skin.
+People often describe the pain as being similar to the snap of a rubber band against the skin

 The number of laser hair removal sessions required will depend on several factors which are unique only to you.
 These factors include your skin tone, hair thickness and hair colour.
 Most treatments are under one hour in duration but will depend on the area to be treated.

 The take home message is that laser hair removal can never be performed in just one session.
 Several treatments are necessary to catch as many hairs as possible in the active growing phase or the anagen phase.
 This is the only phase in which hairs may be destroyed.

 Like all things worthwhile, hair removal does take some time.
 You will be required to return to the clinic for a number of sessions, but in the end the results will be well worth the effort.

 The number one rule for laser hair removal is that the hair must be in the anagen or actively growing phase to be removed.
 The length of the growing phase, however, will be different for different body areas.